yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

       target domain for a given connection; this information leak will be plugged by use of TLS Encrypted Client Hello.

+## Zero Round Trip Time (0-RTT) Data in TLS 1.3

+The 0-RTT early data feature is new in TLS 1.3.
+It provides improved latency when TLS connections are resumed, at the potential cost of security.
+As a result, it requires special attention from implementers on both the server and the client side.
+Typically this extends to both the TLS library as well as protocol layers above it.

+For use in HTTP-over-TLS, readers are referred to {{?RFC8470}} for guidance.

+For QUIC-on-TLS, refer to Sec.
+9.2 of {{?RFC9001}}.

+For other protocols, generic guidance is given in Sec.
+8 and Appendix E.5 of {{RFC8446}}.
+Given the complexity, we RECOMMEND to avoid this feature altogether unless an explicit specification exists for the protocol in question.

 # Recommendations: Cipher Suites
 {: #detail}